tari-project/tari/RFC/src/RFC-0250_Covenants.md

 #### Execution Context and Scope

 Covenants execute within a limited read-only context and scope.
 This is both to reduce complexity (and therefore the possibility of bugs) and maintain reasonable performance.

 A covenant's context is limited to:

-- a immutable reference to the current input,
+- an immutable reference to the current input,
-- a vector of immutable _references_ to outputs in the current block/transaction (called, the output set),
+- a vector of immutable _references_ to outputs in the current block/transaction (called the output set),
 - the current input's mined height, and
 - the current block height.

 Each output's covenant is executed with this context, filtering on the output set and returning the result.
 The output set given to each covenant at execution MUST be the same set for all covenants and MUST never be influenced by other covenants.
 The stateless and immutable nature of this scheme has the benefit of being able to execute covenants in parallel.

 A covenant passes if at least one output in the set is matched.
 Allowing more than one output to match allows for covenants that restrict the characteristics of multiple outputs.
 A covenant that matches zero outputs _fails_ which invalidates the transaction/block.

 If a covenant is empty (zero bytes) the `identity` operation is implied and therefore, no actual execution need occur.